carlosmdb/mongodb-export-import/README.md

 ## Generic Steps

+This assumes you already have all the MongoDB tools installed (mongosh, mongoexport, mongoimport).
 Edit the _MONGODB_URI_ to enter a valid MongoDB URI (make sure the user has enough privileges either for exporting the data or importing the data)

 ## Export MongoDB Data